 Now a retiree with seven grandkids keeping him busy, Duane’s life took a sharp turn many years ago at age 27 when he was in a serious auto accident.
 At the time, his internal injuries landed him in the hospital for three weeks.
 Although he was wearing his seatbelt, the steering column broke his bones and bruised internal organs.

 “They told me in six months to watch for any new symptoms.
 In that exact amount of time, I got Type 1 diabetes.
 Twenty years of giving yourself shots and trying to control diabetes took a toll on my kidneys.”

 On dialysis for five and a half years, Duane did have some family members tested, but he refused their help out of concern for their future well-being.
 So he remained on the transplant list until June 8, 2009.
-That was the day it all came together and he received a kidney and a pancreas with UPMC Pinnacle.
+That was the day it all came together and he received a kidney and a pancreas with UPMC in central Pa.
 It was what he considered a second chance at life.

 “I was either at the leading edge or the end of something spectacular.
 I just sit back and think I have someone else’s organs inside my body.
 One day I will meet my donor in Heaven if I live my second life on the straight and narrow.”

 While his transplant was 10 years ago and he finds it sometimes difficult to remember just how sick he had been, the care he received was not forgotten.
 In fact, despite living in West Virginia, he continues to travel to see the team twice a year for checkups.